Dowell O'Reilly

 Dowell Philip O'Reilly (18 July 1865 – 5 November 1923) was an Australian poet, short story writer and politician.

 Early life

-O'Reilly was born at Sydney.
-His father, Rev. Thomas O'Reilly, was a well known clergyman of the Church of England, who came of a family with many military and naval associations.
-Dowell was the son of his second marriage, to a Miss Smith who came from a well-educated and artistic family.
-Dowell O'Reilly was educated at Sydney Grammar School, and when his father died he assisted his mother in keeping a preparatory school for boys at Parramatta.
-In 1884 O'Reilly published a small volume, Australian Poems, and in 1888 a larger volume of verse, A Pedlar's Pack.
-Both books are now extremely rare.
-It has been stated that the author destroyed most of the copies of the second volume in his disappointment at its lack of success.
+O'Reilly was born in Sydney to a clergyman father.

 Political career

-In 1894 O'Reilly was elected a member of the Legislative Assembly for Parramatta and sat for four years.
-He moved the first motion in favour of women's suffrage carried in the New South Wales parliament, but was defeated at the 1898 election.
-He became a master at his old school, the Sydney Grammar School, and continued there for 11 years.
+In 1894 O'Reilly was elected to the Legislative Assembly for Parramatta and sat for four years.
 In 1910 he again stood for Parramatta, this time as a Labor candidate with the encouragement of Billy Hughes, but was defeated, and shortly afterwards obtained a position in the Sydney land tax branch of the Commonwealth Treasury.
 In 1913, Hughes asked O'Reilly about the views of his brother-in-law, Albert Piddington, on states' rights.
 O'Reilly cabled Piddington to clarify this, and as a result of Piddington's reply, "In sympathy with supremacy of Commonwealth powers", Hughes appointed him to the Australian High Court.
 As a result of opposition to his appointment and his belief that he was compromised by the exchange of cables he resigned without sitting in court.